SiddharthManjul/SiddharthManjul/README.md

 - 💞️ I’m open for collaboration on Web3 and Blockchain based projects which are scalable in long term.

 - AI also fascinates me especially in Robotics & Automation Department.
-I like it how it simplifies complex problems related to Industries.
+I like how it simplifies complex problems related to Industries.
 Would love to colaborate on projects including multiple techs such as AI, Robotics and Blockchain Application Development.

 - I completed my Bachelor's in Technology with specialization in Mechanical Engineering in 2023 with grade 6.7 GPA.